 For teachers

 Teacharo starts with voice.
-A teacher captures a thought between classes, then reviews the drafted admin later.
-That is useful when the task could become several documents.
+A teacher captures a thought between classes, the draft is tagged to a category and level, and the teacher reviews it before it is filed.
+Access currently comes through a school rollout, with the personal version waitlisted.
 Superadjust starts with the NCCD evidence habit.
-A teacher logs an adjustment, consultation, monitoring note, or evidence record in seconds.
-It is timestamped, tagged, and added to the student record without turning NCCD into another writing task.
+A teacher logs an adjustment, consultation, monitoring note, or evidence record in 3 seconds.
+It is timestamped, tagged, and added to the student record without a review queue, and any teacher can start free today.

 For coordinators